 After all, these are all things that affect credit negatively anyway and are available through public records.

-For those that didn’t adapt and still absolutely need credit scores, there is really only one option available (if you’re not operating from a business location) and that’s the product SmartMove by TransUnion.
+For those that didn’t adapt and still absolutely need credit scores, the most popular option available (if you’re not operating from a business location) is the product SmartMove by TransUnion.

 SmartMove Involves the Tenant Too Much

 This is the very reason we carry the product as part of the RentPrep suite of services.

 A quick explanation of the service is that it makes full credit reports along with FICO Scores available to individual landlords through a process called Consent Based Authorization.